python/typeshed/README.md

 These PyPI packages follow [PEP 561](http://www.python.org/dev/peps/pep-0561/) and are automatically released (multiple times a day, when needed) by [typeshed internal machinery](https://github.com/typeshed-internal/stub_uploader).
-Also, starting from version 0.900, you can use mypy's `--install-types` option to automatically install missing type stub packages (if found on PyPI).

 PyCharm, pytype etc. work in a similar way, for more details see documentation for the type-checking tool you are using.